Bring the show into your school hall! Check out our Online Safety productions touring this term ...

 Taking place on 25 January – the famous poet’s birthday – people come together for poetry readings, haggis, toasts and more than a few drams of whisky.
-Burns Night gatherings can range from the informal all the way through to full-blown formal dinners.
+Burns Night gatherings can range from the casual all the way through to full-blown formal dinners.
 It is a tradition that has endured well over 200 years!

-Up for your own celebration?
+Fancy hosting your own celebration?
 Here is a typical Burns Supper running order.
 Music and poems at the ready!